dirkkelly/dirkkelly/content/channels/why-am-i-so-successful.md

 Fuckkkk, I needed that $5,000, that was how I was going to an afford to rent an apartment.
 What the fuck do I do now.

-Airbnb you better fucking believe it, I lived day-to-fucking-day in hostels and strangers homes, I even unlocked a special feature "It looks like you're desperate for a place to sleep, we're going to send a notification to all hosts in the area, Okay?"
+Airbnb, I lived day-to-fucking-day in hostels and strangers homes, I even unlocked a special feature "It looks like you're desperate for a place to sleep, we're going to send a notification to all hosts in the area, Okay?"

 **Okay**